 - Number plate.

 - VIN (vehicle identification number) – found on a metal plate in the engine compartment and somewhere else on the body of the car as well.
-Modern cars show it on the windscreen.
+Modern vehicles show it on the windscreen.

 - Engine number.

-- Can I see the Full Service History?
-If a car has a full service history (FSH) this is a sign it has been well looked after and is likely to be more reliable.
-However, not all cars will have this history and you need to carefully look at what there is available, such as garage receipts for repairs and servicing to come to a conclusion.
+- Can I see the Full-Service History?
+Does car has a Full-Service history (FSH), this is a sign it has been well looked after and is likely to be more reliable.
+However, not all cars will have this history, and you need to carefully look at what there is available, such as garage receipts for repairs and service.

 - Are there any MOT advisory items?
 Look at the current MOT are there any advisory items indicated?
 Have they been done?
 If not, how much they will cost?